hairmare/mp3-indexer/README.md

 This is still in its infancy and it only dumps the data into an sql database without performing much indexing.

+You will need to install php-reader

-create a localConf.php with the following values to try it:
+Create a localConf.php with the following values to try it out:

 <?php